 "For example, concept art could be the front and back of a Marvel hero’s costume or their weapon.
 An illustration is the next stage: putting a hero and a villain together in one image to tell a story," says CG Spectrum mentor and Illustrator Eric Wilkerson.

-Whats the difference between Concept Art and IllustrationConcept art and digital illustrations by CG Spectrum students and mentors
+Concept art and digital illustrations by CG Spectrum students and mentors.

 A vast array of artistic outlets make use of concept art in the planning stages, whether it is a comic book, a cartoon, a video game, or a big-budget Hollywood blockbuster.

-Using concept art, those involved in the planning of a project (such as a director) can visualize the composition of a shot or the layout of a set, before ever having a camera set up in place.
+Using concept art, those involved in the planning of a project (such as a director) can visualize the composition of a shot or the layout of a set before ever having a camera set up in place.

-The financial scale may vary from industry to industry but the creation of a scene—be it a movie set or a level in a video game—tends to be one of the more expensive steps in the creation of a piece of entertainment or art.
+The financial scale may vary from industry to industry, but the creation of a scene—be it a movie set or a level in a video game—tends to be one of the more expensive steps in the creation of a piece of entertainment or art.

 The nature of concept art means that a concept artist must be practical with their work, taking into account any rules the final product must follow.

-For example, concept art of a robot or a weapon that is going to be used in a science fiction video game must "work" within the given rules of that game.
+For example, the concept art of a robot or a weapon that is going to be used in a science fiction video game must "work" within the given rules of that game.

 Rift concept art, Regulos Raid Weapons, by Tyler James (concept artist).
 Find out what it's like to be a concept artist in our interview with Tyler.